 The Organizational Leadership degree is a two-year program in which students complete six credits hours per semester, including summer semesters.
 Courses are held on Saturdays every other week.
-The program is also offered on the Rio Grande Valley campus .
+The program is also offered on the Rio Grande Valley campus and Houston campus .

 This is a 36-credit hour program that allows students to pursue either a full leadership concentration or an interdisciplinary concentration.
 The program combines theory and fieldwork to graduate "practitioner-scholars" who can provide enlightened leadership in the workplace.

 Building on the foundation of the traditional MSOL program, the addition of the Master of Business Administration (MBA) places added emphasis on business affairs related to leadership positions.
 The dual degree can be achieved with the addition of 18 credit hours (six classes).
 Students must be accepted into both programs individually.

 Students in the Master of Business Administration (MBA) program can add a master's degree in Organizational Leadership by taking six additional courses (18 credit hours).
 This dual degree gives business leaders added skills and knowledge of the theories and practices of ethical leadership.
 Students must be accepted into both programs individually.